Elohina/lgc-theblog/README.md

 #### `npm install`
 #### `npm start`

-Runs the app in the development mode.<br>
+Runs the app in the development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:8080](http://localhost:8080) to view it in the browser.

-The page will reload if you make edits.<br>
-You will also see any lint errors in the console.
+Remember to run the [API](https://github.com/LetsGetChecked/developer-challenge-api).